the-suri-project/suri-docs-old/docs/en/domains/index.md

 # Suri domains

-Suri domains are a hierarchy of names that works like a tree similarly to DNS.
+Suri domains, or just suris, are the base of the project.
+They work as a hierarchy of names in which parents manage their children.
 The root of the tree is the suri root domain `.` and each parent can have multiple children.

 ```
                     .